TionCada/ScandinaviaGuestHouse/README.md

 ## About the project

 This is a commercial freelance project for "Scandinavia" guest gouse.
-It is a green tourism-oriented small business located in Ukraine.
-You can read more about them at https://www.facebook.com/guest.house.scandinavia or you can visit "".
+It is a green tourism-oriented small business located in Rivne, Ukraine.
+You can read more about them at https://www.facebook.com/guest.house.scandinavia or you can visit https://guest-house-scandinavia.web.app/.

 ## Project and technologies